veriqontrust/solidity-basics/README.md

    -Function visibility

-## SimpleStorage.sol
+## StorageFactory.sol
    In this lesson, I learned how smart contracts interact with other deployed contracts.
-   -Importing a contract does not copy it's state.
+   -Importing a contract does not copy its state.
-   -Interacting with another contract means interacting with it's state at a specific address.
+   -Interacting with another contract means interacting with its state at a specific address.
    -The imported contract acts as an interface or blueprint.
    -Incorrect addresses can lead to unexpected behavior or security issues.